skyflowapi/skyflow-go/readme.md

 #### Detokenize

-For retrieving data using tokens, use the detokenize(records map[string]interface{}) method.
-The records parameter takes a map that contains records to be fetched as shown below.
+In order to retrieve data from your vault using tokens that you have previously generated for that data, you can use the **detokenize(records map[string]interface{})** method.
+The first parameter must have a `records` key that takes an array of tokens to be fetched from the vault, as shown below.

 ```go